 Also, the only means by which we can really know Jesus—God the Son—is by faith, too.
 Look up Acts 20: 21.
 Jesus isn’t here on earth in the flesh anymore.
 We can’t perceive Him by means of our five senses.
 The only way we can believe in Him and know Him is by our faith-sense.
 In our world and universe (ShadowLand)—which is a physical, material world and universe—we perceive everything by our five senses; we all grew up learning to rely almost 100% upon our five senses.
 Through our own life experiences, through our education, through our relationships with other people, we came to believe that if we can’t know or experience something with our five senses, it either doesn’t exist or isn’t real.
 We say, “Seeing is believing!” meaning if we can’t perceive something with our five senses then it isn’t real.

 That’s why it’s relatively difficult for many people to know and believe God, Jesus, Holy Spirit, and the Bible.
 Because they can’t be known by our five senses in the same way we know and perceive most material reality.
 We haven’t been conditioned to trust our “faith-sense” like we’ve been conditioned to rely upon our five senses.
 It’s not that faith isn’t as real as our five senses; actually, it’s more real.
-We simply don’t know how to use our faith, rely upon it, exercise it, focus it—like we do our five senses.
+Many people simply don’t know how to use their faith, rely upon it, exercise it, focus it—like we do our five senses.

 When God dispenses the appropriate amount of faith to each of us, it comes to us at first in sort of a vague “form”; for most of us when we became new Jesus believers, at first our faith is unfocused and undifferentiated.
 God wants us to exercise it and focus it toward Him.
 He wants us to train ourselves to use our faith properly.